 1) 9 am – Visit the Uffizi Gallery

-The Galleria degli Uffizi is one of the oldest and most famous art museums of the Western World .
-The Renaissance paintings that you will find are quite unique because they are one of a kind.
-These are paintings by famous artists such as Michelangelo and da Vinci.
-In high season waiting times can be up to five hours that’s why we recommend you to reserve a ticket in advance have a to shorter wait.
+The Galleria degli Uffizi is one of the oldest and most famous art museums of the western world.
+The Renaissance masterpieces that you will find are quite unique and one of a kind (we are talking about paintings by famous artists such as Michelangelo and Leonardo da Vinci, for example).
+During the high season waiting times can be up to five hours, that’s why we recommend you to reserve a ticket in advance to have a shorter wait.

-This beautiful open piazza is just in front of the Palazzo Vecchio and it’s surronded by different statues: a “David”replica.
-Nettuno and at the Loggia dei Lanzi (an amazing outdoor sculpture gallery) the statue of Perseus with the head of Medusa by “Benvenuto Cellini,” the Rape of the Sabine women and many others.
-In the squares you will also find a great number of restaurants and bars .
-Just sit down on the steps of the Loggia or in a bar, and admire the beauty of this square!
+2) 11.30 am – Sit down at the Loggia dei Lanzi and watch the beautiful Piazza della SignoriaThis beautiful open piazza is just in front of the Palazzo Vecchio and it hosts many astonishing statues, such as a David replica and the Fountain of Neptune.
+The Loggia dei Lanzi (an amazing outdoor sculpture gallery) cherishes the statue of Perseus with the head of Medusa by “Benvenuto Cellini”, the Rape of the Sabine women by Giambologna and many others.
+In the square you will also find a great number of restaurants and bars, just sit down on the steps of the Loggia or in a bar, and admire the beauty!

 4) 1.30 pm – Eat a Panino con Lampredotto

-5) 2.30 pm – Visit the Duomo and get to the Top of the CupoloneClimbing Florence’s Duomo, with the huge cupola by Filippo Brunelleschi, is one of the most breathtaking experience you can do in the center of Florence.
-From there you can dominate the whole city and have an unique view.
+5) 2.30 pm – Visit the Duomo and get to the Top of the CupoloneClimbing the Duomo, with the huge cupola by Filippo Brunelleschi, is one of the most breathtaking experiences you can have in the center of Florence.
+From there you can dominate the whole city and have a unique view.
 But, beware!
 The steps to get on top are 463, pretty challenging even for the trained ones!
-If you want to know more about how many steps are there in the Florence’s Duomo?
+Do you want to know more about how many steps there are in the Florence’s Duomo?

-The most famous bridge of them all was built at the narrowest part of the Arno.
-It’s distinguished as being the only remaining bridge to have houses and shops on it.
-In part this is because something important was built on top of those: the Vasari Corridor.
-This secret passageway built by Vasari for Duke Cosimo I de’ Medici in 1565 links the Palazzo Vecchio to the Pitti Palace.
-In 1593, the jewelry stores that tourists so love were brought to the bridge on command of Ferdinando, the Medici heir who thought that the previous tenants – butchers – smelled too bad in his corridor.
+7) 6.30 pm – Walk along the Arno River and Cross The Ponte VecchioThe Ponte Vecchio is one of Florence’s landmarks and certainly the most photographed bridge in the city.
+The most famous bridge of them all was built at the narrowest point of the Arno and is the only remaining one with houses and shops on it.
+In part this is because something important was built on top of them: the Vasari Corridor.
+This “secret” passageway, built by Vasari for Duke Cosimo I de’ Medici in 1565, links Palazzo Vecchio to Pitti Palace.
+In 1593, the jewelry stores that tourists so love were brought to the bridge on command of Ferdinando, the Medici heir who thought that the previous tenants – butchers – smelled too bad to have their shops right below his corridor.

-Piazzale Michelangelo is most famous square in Florence with a magnificent panoramic view of the city, and it’s located in the Oltrarno district of the city.
-The view from this observation point overlooking the city is justly famous and has been reproduced on countless postcards and snapshots over the years.
-To get there you will have to walk the tiny streets of San Niccolò neightborhood and you will probably see Clet’s Studio in San Niccolò.
+8 ) 7.30 pm – See the sunset from Piazzale MichelangeloPiazzale Michelangelo, with its magnificent panoramic view of the city, is located in the Oltrarno district and probably is the most famous square in Florence.
+The view from this observation point is justly famous and has been reproduced on countless postcards and snapshots over the years.
+To get there you could walk the tiny streets of San Niccolò neighborhood, where you will probably see Clet’s Studio in San Niccolò.
 Clet is a famous french artist that decided to set up his studio in Florence, a quick visit will surprise you!

-The Oltrarno, the section of Florence on the other side of the river from Piazza Della Signoria, it’s the more “intimate” area in Florence, (compared to the rest of the city) and in many ways feels like a small town.
-In this area you will find a lot of histot and art heritage: monuments, museums, churches, palaces, parks: Pitti Palace, the Old Bridge, Santo Spirito Square, the Gardens of Boboli, but also handcraft shops, artisan workshops, mosaic-makers, wood carvers, gilders, goldsmiths carrying on a century-old tradition of both spirit and working methods.
-And last but not least a great number of restaurants and cafes mantaining the typical athmosphere.
+9) 9:30 pm – Get lost in OltrarnoThe Oltrarno, the district on the other side of the river from Piazza Della Signoria, is one of the more “intimate” areas of Florence, and in many ways feels like a small town.
+In this area you will find a lot of history and art heritage: monuments, museums, churches, palaces, parks: Pitti Palace, Santo Spirito Square, Boboli Gardens, but also handcraft shops, artisan workshops, mosaic-makers, wood carvers, gilders, goldsmiths carrying on a century-old tradition of both spirit and working methods.
+And, last but not least, a great number of restaurants and cafes maintaining the typical atmosphere.

-If you enjoyed this post, you might also like Top 5 food stops in Florence
+If you enjoyed this post, you might also like Top 5 food stops in Florence.